Wancobra Regeneration Project

 Project Information:

-The Wancobra Regeneration Project is a Human-Induced Regeneration (HIR) project located at Wancobra Station, approximately 160km north-west of Bourke in the rangelands of New South Wales.
-Registered in September 2015, the project covers a substantial area of 21,666 hectares.
-The property is situated in the remote "Back O' Bourke" region, an area historically synonymous with extensive sheep and cattle grazing on large pastoral stations.
+The Wancobra Regeneration Project is a Human-Induced Regeneration (HIR) project located on Wancobra Station, approximately 160km north-west of Bourke in New South Wales.
+Registered in September 2015, the project covers a significant area of 21,666 hectares in the remote rangelands near the Queensland border.